 Every person living with a disability has different needs and requires different supports.
 But when it comes to NDIS funding and the different budgets that fall under the three main categories, it can get a bit confusing.
 After all, there are a total of 15 budgets available!

-Today, we’re going to look at Assistance with Daily Life.
+Today, we’re going to look at the daily activities you can fund from your Assistance with Daily Life budget.

 Before we get started, if you’d like a little refresher on the three main budget categories: Core, Capital and Capacity Building supports, then check out NDIS Plan budget categories explained.